 To throw a Restart Party, we ask that you stick to a couple of simple guidelines.

 - Restart Parties are free to the public, although a donation can be suggested to cover cost of hiring a venue / paying for basic tools and supplies

 - Restart Parties are a collaborative learning process, not a “free repair”: we are not competing with professional technicians by offering a better deal.

 - The Restart Project is not liable for events not directly organised by us.
 If uninsured, please work in partnership with a group that is.
-A disclaimer should be put on every table, reminding people that they take responsibility for their stuff and data.
+We offer more information on safety and risk in our group for hosts.

 - Communicate your Restart Party to The Restart Project in advance so that we can add it to our calendar and help spread the word.
 Events should be documented with photos and some brief feedback to us, so we can share.